leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/subdivision_surface.rst

       Smooth boundaries, but corners are kept sharp

 Use Creases
-   Use the `Weighted Edge Creases`_ values stored in edges to control how smooth they are made.
+   Use the :ref:`modifiers-generate-subsurf-creases` values stored in edges to control how smooth they are made.

 Use Custom Normals
    Interpolates existing :ref:`modeling_meshes_normals_custom` of the resulting mesh.